StatStud/book-club/content/posts/neuro-linguistic-programming.md

 ## Chapter 4:  Taking Charge of Your Life

+### Summary

+This chapter talks about setting goals with an enhanced version of SMART goals.

+### Notes

 Rather than playing the blaming game, ask yourself, "what's the lesson that I need to learn so that this problem is no longer an issue?"; this is called the "outcome" frame, and it's the most constructive framework within NLP from which we may find the right solution.

 NLP builds on SMART goals by making you use all your senses to design a goal, and to fine tune it to be more than just the markers of smart.